-Suitsupply introduced a stricter due diligence process; before sample orders are placed, external audit reports are requested or FWF audits are organised.
-An order is only placed if Suitsupply has sufficient knowledge of what is happening on the factory work floor.
-This year, the member company's monitoring percentage increased from 65% to 97% of the company's total FOB.
+SuitSupply introduced a stricter due diligence process in 2016 which it continued and improved in 2017; before sample orders are placed, staff request external audit reports or organise FWF audits.
+An order is only placed if SuitSupply has sufficient knowledge of what is happening on the factory work floor.
+This year, the member company's monitoring percentage remained well above the threshold needed for a leader.

-In conjunction with the Dutch development bank FMO, the member company started a project to reduce working hours and work towards a living wage at their Chinese suppliers.
-In 2016, steps were made to reduce bottlenecks in the production process at one of these suppliers.
-In this way, orders should be able to be produced within normal working hours.
-The next step is to verify whether the implemented measures have indeed led to fewer overtime hours and more net income for workers.
+The member company continued its efforts to reduce excessive overtime and to work towards a living wage at its Chinese suppliers.
+In 2017, further steps were made to reduce bottlenecks in the production process at multiple Chinese suppliers.
+Although the implemented measures have indeed led to fewer overtime hours, excessive overtime has remained an issue which needs SuitSupply's continued attention.